AzizAmiraslanov/Eziko-Interier-Design-Studio-Template/README.md

 /*

-In this folder, Eziko Design Studio Template.
-Use many Pluging in this site template.
+In this folder, Eziko Interier Design Studio Template.
+Use many Plugin in this site template.
 Thanks for uploading.

             ..........::::::::::  Aziz Amiraslanov  ::::::::::..........

 */# Template-3
-# Template-2-Eziko-Design-Studio
+# Template-3-Eziko-Interier-Design-Studio